 The event facility design is highly versatile and would accommodate multiple types of events and activities, including serving as a home for UW-Eau Claire men’s and women’s basketball games and other athletics tournaments, large indoor concerts and other entertainment or sports events.
 UW-Eau Claire students also will benefit from a two-story, much-needed fitness/wellness facility that will alleviate pressure on overutilized and undersized on-campus recreation and sport facilities.
 The convenient location also is accessible from the Chippewa River Bike Trail that connects to campus and a bus route to ensure access for all students.

 Mayo Clinic Health System will construct a new clinical location as part of the complex, where they plan to offer sports medicine, human performance enhancement, and imaging services.

-As currently envisioned, the center will include:
+As currently envisioned, the complex will include:

-- UW-Eau Claire wellness and recreation facilities;
+- two-story UW-Eau Claire wellness and recreation facilities;

 - a Mayo Clinic Health System clinical location offering sports medicine, human performance enhancement, and imaging services;